tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Definition**: Proportion of the maximal admissible fixed-margin shift required to flip the McNemar significance classification in a matched-pair or fixed-margin 2×2 design.
 **Formula**: PFI = 4 × |x| / N, where x is the smallest continuous shift along the fixed-margin path (a+x, b−x, c−x, d+x) that changes the two-sided McNemar χ² p-value across the α = 0.05 boundary.
 **Range**: 0 to 1
-**Interpretation**: For PFI, fr = PFI (e.g., fr = 0.10 means that 10% of the theoretical maximum fixed-margin cell movement is sufficient to reverse the McNemar significance decision).
+**Interpretation**: For PFI, fr = percentile PFI (e.g., PFI = 0.10 means that 10% of the theoretical maximum fixed-margin cell movement is sufficient to reverse the McNemar significance decision).
 **Advantages**: a) directly measures stability of the correct null hypothesis for matched designs (marginal homogeneity); b) uses the same significance test (McNemar χ²) for both baseline p-value and fragility path → eliminates test mismatch; c) remains perfectly scaled and orthogonal to MHQ; d) provides intuitive interpretation in terms of discordant pair changes.
 **Base metric**: x (minimal fixed-margin perturbation along the McNemar path)
 **NBF pair**: MHQ